 Flight attendants ensure the safety and comfort of passengers on airplanes.
 They require little education but must obtain FAA certification.
-The number of positions for flight attendants is predicted to grow slower than average from 2014-2024.
+The number of positions for flight attendants is predicted to grow faster than average from 2018-2028.

 Airline stewards are responsible for the safety, security and comfort of passengers aboard airplanes.
 Competition for these positions is high and job growth for the profession is expected to decline.
 All stewards must undergo a training program with the company that hires them, as well as earning certification with the Federal Aviation Administration (FAA).